-Lustrous red leaves, cascading mountains, and shuddered homes set the backdrop to Lucy Crowley’s childhood in Plymouth, New Hampshire.
+Lustrous red leaves, cascading mountains, and shuttered homes set the backdrop to Lucy Crowley’s childhood in Plymouth, New Hampshire.
 With long, dense winters and a population of less than seven thousand, Plymouth offered few leisure activities, often leaving Lucy with four walls of her green bedroom and her creativity.
 Beside Lucy in her childhood was her best friend Logan—together they would map out the dense forest and play dress-up in the backyard.
 In gentle winters, Lucy and her friends would ski the nearby mountains and bask in the purity of white New England terrain.
 And when the nearby University put on plays, the Crowley family would all attend.
 The days of childhood were fun but hid behind many deep-set problems.

 Doctors diagnosed Lucy’s father Robert with Parkinson’s Disease when she was only two.
 Though Bob tried his best to hide his condition, his deteriorating health quickly made itself present, taking a toll on family dynamics and spousal responsibilities.
 In many ways, Lucy was quickly thrusted out of her childhood, already learning the fragility of life and the complexities of mortality.
 Despite her father’s medical condition, Lucy’s family tried to still function normally.
 Both parents continued to work—her mother as an owner of a print shop and her father as an owner of moving company, which convenient for her father was just across the street from home.